Electronic packaging: Design

 The same electronic system may be packaged as a portable device or adapted for fixed mounting in an instrument rack or permanent installation.
 Packaging for aerospace, marine, or military systems imposes different types of design criteria.

 Design and productisation of electronic packages is a multi-disciplinary field based on mechanical engineering principles such as dynamics, stress analysis, heat transfer and fluid mechanics, chemistry, materials science, process engineering, etc. High-reliability equipment often must survive drop tests, loose cargo vibration, secured cargo vibration, extreme temperatures, humidity, water immersion or spray, rain, sunlight (UV, IR and visible light), salt spray, explosive shock, and many more.
 These requirements extend beyond and interact with the electrical design.

 An electronics assembly consists of component devices, circuit card assemblies (CCAs), connectors, cables and components such as transformers, power supplies, relays, switches, etc. that may not mount on the circuit card.

 Many electrical products require the manufacturing of high-volume, low-cost parts such as enclosures or covers by techniques such as injection molding, die casting, investment casting, and so on.
-The design of these products depends on the production method and require careful consideration of dimensions and tolerances and tooling design.
+The design of these products depends on the production method and requires careful consideration of dimensions and tolerances and tooling design.
 Some parts may be manufactured by specialized processes such as plaster- and sand-casting of metal enclosures.

 In the design of electronic products, electronic packaging engineers perform analyses to estimate such things as maximum temperatures for components, structural resonant frequencies, and dynamic stresses and deflections under worst-case environments.
 Such knowledge is important to prevent immediate or premature electronic product failures.